jjg4qbv/vscode_send_help/readme.md

   },
 ```

+## Pass Selection

+Our project was designed to accept a custom set of LLVM passes from the user.
+The extension-wide defaults for these passes are also listed in ```package.json```, these were chosen to get a fair mix of common function and loop passes.
+The user can freely modify the extension defaults via direct change to ```package.json```, or for a more realistic use of the extension, from the emulator run <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, Open Settings (UI) then search for "passes."
+This opens the user's personal extension settings which are designed to optionally override the extension defaults.
+The passes are structured in groups that are all designed to run at once: for example the default set of passes runs a set of 5 function passes followed by a set of 5 loop passes.

+"compiler-explorer.passes": [
+    [
+        "mem2reg",
+        "instcombine",
+        "reassociate",
+        "gvn",
+        "simplifycfg"
+    ],
+    [
+        "lcssa",
+        "loop-unroll",
+        "loop-deletion",
+        "indvars",
+        "jump-threading"
+    ]
+]

 ## Current Restrictions and Bugs

 Send Help currently uses a locally hosted API call to Compiler Explorer for every compiler run we want.
 We did this becuase we wanted to change several files in the Compiler Explorer source code and to also shorten development time, but this process is costly in computer resources.